lelutin/puppet-fail2ban/README.md

 ## Upgrade notices ##

+* 4.0.0: Support for Debian 11 was added, but Debian 8 was removed from supported releases.

+  With the removal of debian 8 support, the `$persistent_bans` parameter was removed since it is not needed anymore.
+This has the side-effect of stopping management of the `actions.d/iptables-multiport.conf` file, so users may let their package manager change it back to its default form now.

+  A couple of new parameters have been added to match newly available configuration options in the fail2ban version in Debian bullseye.

+  Watch out though, the `$logpath` parameter has changed data type from `String` to `Array[String]` so you'll need to adapt your calls to the main class and to the `jail` defined type.

+  The `$action` parameter in the main class and in the `fail2ban::jail` defined type now accept an array of strings.
+Using a simple `String` is now considered deprecated and the data type will get removed in version 5.x of the module.

+  Some new default jails were added to match what's available in newer versions of fail2ban.
+You can check them out in `data/common.yaml`.

+  Some default jails were modified.
+You might want to check what their changes are before upgrading.
+Namely:

+  * asterisk
+  * dovecot
+  * freeswitch
+  * murmur
+  * mysql-auth was renamed to mysqld-auth
+  * nrpe was renamed to nagios
+  * nsd
+  * openhab-auth
+  * openwebmail

  * 3.3: Support for the 2.x branch was discontinued.
 Only puppet 4.x+ is
      supported from now on.